momokazi/1st-Semester/README.md

 Contains ppts, notes, books and lots of code.
+Also has
--A C++ project for sin,cos,tan graph generation using graphics.h library
+A C++ project for sin,cos,tan graph generation using graphics.h library